Something I often hear people say about worry and anxiety is “It’s ok because most of the stuff I worry about will probably never happen”.

-So the next time you hear ‘don’t worry it might never happen’ you can remember that even if it does, you can handle whatever the future holds, because if and when some difficult future moment arrives, you will still be experiencing those moments via the mind in the form of thoughts, feelings and perceptions.
-Which means you will always be empowered by thought too.
-And you will always have the capacity for fresh insight in each moment, bringing with it new feelings, new possibilities and new realities.
+So the next time you hear ‘don’t worry it might never happen’ remember that even if it does, you can handle whatever the future holds, because if and when a difficult future moment arrives, you will still have your resilience because you will still be experiencing those moments via the mind in the form of thoughts, feelings and perceptions.
+Which means you will always have the capacity for fresh insight in each moment, bringing with it new feelings, new possibilities and new realities.

 True resilience is knowing that we are never bound by the past or the future.
 We are always psychologically free and safe – even when we don’t feel like we are